schollii/pypubsub/docs/about.rst

 In early 2016 I started work to remove the deprecated code and support only the original messaging protocol that I had designed in 3.0.
-With two busy kids, it is not easy to find the time to do this, so it took me till October 2016 for me to get my act together and finally release v4: a nice simple design with no import magic needed, no configuration, no complicated docs to explain the mulitple APIs, use of wheels instead of eggs, use of annotations, etc.
+With two busy kids, it is not easy to find the time to do this, so it took me till October 2016 for me to get my act together and finally release 4.0: a nice simple design with no import magic needed, no configuration, no complicated docs to explain the mulitple APIs, use of wheels instead of eggs, use of annotations, etc.

+In early 2019 I made an update to support Python 3's star operator in function signatures.
+It was also brought to my attention (thanks Horea!) that source distribution for PyPubSub 3.3 was broken (the Python wheel distribution was fine).
+So I created version 3.4, from one of the first commits that I made when I moved PyPubSub code base from SourceForge to github.
+This version is deprecated and will not be further extended (so only 3.4.x releases when critical issues indentified and fixed).

 .. _label-roadmap: